 Consultation, Support, and Engagement Team (CSET) for Commercially Sexually Exploited Children and Youth (CSEC)

-The Consultation, Support, and Engagement Team (CSET) was developed to address the growing incidences of commercially sexually exploited children (CSEC) or those at risk of being exploited that are between the ages of 12 to 21.
+The Consultation, Support, and Engagement Team (CSET) was developed to address the growing incidences of commercially sexually exploited children (CSEC) or those at risk of being exploited for all youth under 21.
 The program provides community-based outreach to engage and build relationships with identified youth and to provide support in linkage to appropriate services.
 CSET staff meet with children and youth at risk of exploitation and their families/caregivers in a safe, convenient location in the community.
 CSET bridges the gap for access to mental health services when they are in a new stage of change.

 Services include needs assessment, crisis intervention, harm reduction education, linkage to needed resources and support.
 This includes housing, job guidance, education, and help with benefits to assist with transition back into the community.

 CSEC Services Include: